Fall 2016 textbook list

 For current prerequisites for a particular course, and to view course offerings for a particular semester, see the Virginia Tech Course Timetables.

-ECE 5234 EMI and Noise Reduction Techniques (3C)
+ECE 5234 EMI and Noise Reduction Techniques and Filter Design (3C)

-Theory and practice of E.M. noise coupling; Techniques for noise reduction: shielding, grounding and filtering.
-Measurement of EMI to comply with government regulation.
+Theory and practice of electromagnetic interference (EMI) noise coupling; techniques for noise reduction: shielding, grounding and filtering.
+Limitations of circuit theory, parasitics in circuits and their physical origins, measurement of EMI to comply with government regulation.
 EMI problems and solutions to switching power supply applications.
-Design of EMI filter.
+Design of EMI filter, magnetics design, eddy currents.